h2non/toxy/README.md

 ### How to write rules

-Rules are simple middleware functions that resolves asyncronously with a `boolean` value to determine if a given HTTP transaction should be ignored when poisoning.
+Rules are simple middleware functions that resolve asyncronously with a `boolean` value to determine if a given HTTP transaction should be ignored when poisoning.

-Here's a example a simple rule matching the HTTP method to determine if:
+Here's an example of a simple rule matching the HTTP method to determine if:
 ```js
 function method(matchMethod) {
   /**